 Maryann Goebel, age 69, has served as a director since the Business Combination.
 Ms. Goebel has been an IT management consultant, providing assessments and recommendations regarding IT management and coaching to chief information officers, since July 2012.
 Ms. Goebel has served as a director of Seacoast Banking Corporation of Florida ("Seacoast") (NASDAQ:SBCF), a bank holding company, since February 2014.
 She is also a member of Seacoast's audit committee and enterprise risk management committee and chairs its compensation and governance committee.
 From June 2009 to July 2012, Ms. Goebel served as Executive Vice President and Chief Information Officer of Fiserv, Inc. ("Fiserv") (NASDAQ: FISV), where she was responsible for all internal Fiserv IT systems, as well as IT infrastructure, operations, engineering and middleware services.
 Ms. Goebel currently serves on the Arts and Sciences Advisory Board of Worcester Polytechnic Institute.
-In 2017, Ms. Goebel was awarded the CERT Certificate in Cybersecurity Oversight by the NACD.
-We believe that Ms. Goebel is well-qualified to serve as a member of our Board due to her extensive experience in the information technology industry.
+In 2017, Ms. Goebel is well-qualified to serve as a member of our Board due to her extensive experience in the information technology industry.